Sagarnandeshwar/Lyrics_Emotion_Recognition/README.md

-# NLP: Emotion and Sentimental Analysis For Songs
+# NLP: Emotion and Sentiment Analysis For Songs
 In this project, we implement two large CNN models for emotion recognition and sentiment analysis for song’s lyrics.
 We collected the lyrics using a web scraper, and pre-processed them using several different techniques, and used them coupled with MoodyLyrics classification tags to train our models.
 We achieved a high accuracy and F1 scores for both emotion and sentiment analysis.